Airbus Exec Jean Botti to Speak at Spring Commencement 1,391 Set to Graduate

 Parking signs are posted throughout the campus and shuttle service will be available to park in the posted areas.
 Directional parking signs will be displayed.

 The shuttle service will run from noon-6 p.m.
 It will deliver guests to the Mitchell Center.
-Shuttle pickup and drop-off points are University Commons, Gamma Residence Hall parking lot, Humanities Building parking lot, Whiddon Administration Building parking lot and Jaguar Drive.
+Shuttle pickup and drop-off points are University Commons, Gamma Residence Hall parking lot, Humanities Building parking lot, Whiddon Administration Building parking lot and Student Services Drive.

 Latest University News